 If you don't have health insurance or want comprehensive coverage on and off campus, you can enroll in the CU Gold SHIP for $1,874 per semester.
-This plan provides coverage for Health and Wellness Services as well as coverage locally and nationally.
+This plan provides a full year of coverage for Health and Wellness Services as well as coverage locally and nationally.

 BuffCare is a supplement plan for students who already have their own health insurance but want an inexpensive way to help cover out-of-pocket expenses for services provided by Health and Wellness Services at CU Boulder.
 BuffCare costs $225 a semester, and there is no limit for covered services.
 Coverage for care provided by CU Boulder Medical Services.

 Colorado law requires anyone who is enrolled for one of more classes at a college or university and who is physically present at the institution to meet the following immunization requirements: